msillano/tuyaDAEMON/tuyaDAEMON/README.md

 -------------------
  ### Tuya devices capabilities, _as currently known_ ###

-_Any Tuya device, any DP can have its own behavior: Tuya devices use a poll of [common HW, definitions](https://developer.tuya.com/en/docs/iot/terms?id=K914joq6tegj4) and code, but they are designed by different manufacturers, with objectives and exigences very different. (e.g.: some manufacturers try to promote their apps, reducing the performance of their products in the Tuya environment, etc...).
+_Any Tuya device, any DP can have its own behavior: Tuya devices use a poll of [common HW, definitions](https://developer.tuya.com/en/docs/iot/terms?id=K914joq6tegj4) and code, but they are designed by different manufacturers, with objectives and exigences very different. (e.g.: some manufacturers try to promote their apps, reducing the performance of their products in the Tuya environment; individual manufacturers are not interested in automation, and often neglect this aspect, etc...).
-Usually, it is very dangerous to do generalizations based on a few cases._
+Usually, it is very dangerous to make generalizations based on a few cases._

 **Device Capabilities:**